Super Retail Group (SUL) H1 2025 earnings summary

 H1 2025 earnings summary

-Revenue grew 4% year-over-year to $2.1 billion, with like-for-like sales up 1.8% amid a challenging retail environment and heightened competition, especially in New Zealand.
+Revenue grew 4% year-over-year to $2.1 billion, with like-for-like sales up 1.8% amid a challenging retail and consumer environment, especially in New Zealand.

-19 new stores opened in the half, with a target of 28 for FY25; store network expanded by a net 15 stores to 774 locations.
+19 new stores opened and 14 refurbished in the half, with a target of 28 new stores for FY25.

 Financial highlights

-Gross margin declined 70 basis points to 45.6%, mainly due to loyalty investment and elevated stock loss.
+Gross margin declined 70 basis points to 45.6%, mainly due to loyalty investment, stock loss, and inflationary pressures.

 Outlook and guidance

-CapEx for FY25 targeted at $165 million, focused on store development, new distribution centre, and digital capability.
+CapEx for FY25 targeted at $165 million, focused on store development, new distribution centre, and digital enhancements.

 28 new store openings planned in FY25; duplicated DC transition costs of $10 million expected.

-Ongoing cost pressures and FX volatility may impact short-term margin recovery, but price increases are expected to offset over time.
+Ongoing cost pressures and FX volatility may impact short-term margins, but price increases are expected to offset over time.

 Latest events from Super Retail Group